Lean Six Sigma Belt Levels ExplainedMarch 14, 2022

 When Green Belts are fully trained, they are equipped to lead their own DMAIC project.
 Green Belt programs also provide some leadership training for small project team management with the assistance of other Green Belts or Yellow Belts.
 Since the training involves more in‐depth analysis, Green Belts will also know a considerable amount of statistics.

 Since this level requires a substantial amount of hours of training, Black Belts can expect to run more advanced projects that require heavy stats or Designed Experiments.
-This level is well trained in both leadership and soft skills, like mentoring, and will be able to confidently lead other Green Belts.
+This level is well trained in both leadership and soft skills, like mentoring, and is able to confidently lead other Green Belts.

 The Master Black Belt level will help you become an expert in operational excellence.
 Master Black Belt programs build on the foundation of the previous belt levels and help you understand how to lead complex enterprise‐wide projects, develop the technical and process excellence skills of teams, and support organizational transformation at the executive level.